-If you have any questions or comments for your Team Leader, use the telephone, email or the RM messaging system.

-- 8. Assistant Examiners will send a brief report on the performance of candidates to their Team Leader (Supervisor) via email by the end of the marking period.
+- 8. The RM comments box is used by your Team Leader to explain the marking of the practice responses.
+Please refer to these comments when checking your practice responses.
+Do not use the comments box for any other reason.If you have any questions or comments for your Team Leader, use the telephone, email or the scoris messaging system. - 9.
+Assistant Examiners will send a brief report on the performance of candidates to their Team Leader (Supervisor) via email by the end of the marking period.
 The report should contain notes on particular strengths displayed as well as common errors or weaknesses.
-Constructive criticism of the question paper/mark scheme is also appreciated. - 9.
+Constructive criticism of the question paper/mark scheme is also appreciated. - 10.
 For answers marked by levels of response: - a.
 To determine the level start at the highest level and work down until you reach the level that matches the answer - b.
 To determine the mark within the level, consider the following: